GNU/Linux naming controversy: History

 In 1983, Richard Stallman, founder of the Free Software Foundation, set forth plans of a complete Unix-like operating system, called GNU, composed entirely of free software.
 In September of that year, Stallman published a manifesto in Dr. Dobb's Journal detailing his new project publicly, outlining his vision of free software.
 Software development work began in January 1984.
 By 1991, the GNU mid-level portions of the operating system were almost complete, and the upper level could be supplied by the X Window System, but the lower level (kernel, device drivers, system-level utilities and daemons) was still mostly lacking.

 The kernel officially developed by GNU was called GNU Hurd.
-The Hurd followed an ambitious microkernel design, which proved unexpectedly difficult to implement early on.
+The Hurd kernel followed an ambitious microkernel design, which proved unexpectedly difficult to implement early on.
 However, in 1991, Linus Torvalds independently released the first version of the Linux kernel.
 Early Linux developers ported GNU code, including the GNU C Compiler, to run with Linux, while the free software community adopted the use of the Linux kernel as the missing kernel for the GNU operating system.
 This work filled the remaining gaps in providing a completely free operating system.

 Over the next few years, several suggestions arose for naming operating systems using the Linux kernel and GNU components.
 In 1992, the Yggdrasil Linux distribution adopted the name "Linux/GNU/X".
 In Usenet and mailing-list discussions, usages of "GNU/Linux" can be found as early as 1992, and of "GNU+Linux" as early as 1993.
 The Debian project, which was at one time sponsored by the Free Software Foundation, switched to calling its product "Debian GNU/Linux" in early 1994.

 This change followed a request by Richard Stallman (who initially proposed "Lignux," but suggested "GNU/Linux" instead after hearing complaints about the awkwardness of the former term).
 GNU's June 1994 Bulletin described "Linux" as a "free Unix system for 386 machines" (with "many of the utilities and libraries" from GNU), but the January 1995 Bulletin switched to the term "GNU/Linux" instead.

 Stallman's and the FSF's efforts to include "GNU" in the name started around 1994, but were reportedly mostly via private communications (such as the above-mentioned request to Debian) until 1996.
 In May 1996, Stallman released Emacs 19.31 with the Autoconf system target "linux" changed to "lignux" (shortly thereafter changed to "linux-gnu" in emacs 19.32), and included an essay "Linux and the GNU system" suggesting that people use the terms "Linux-based GNU system" (or "GNU/Linux system" or "Lignux" for short).
 He later used "GNU/Linux" exclusively, and the essay was superseded by Stallman's 1997 essay, "Linux and the GNU System".